kubernetes-sigs/descheduler/README.md

 Currently, pods request resource requirements are considered for computing node resource utilization.

-There is another configurable threshold, `targetThresholds`, that is used to compute those potential nodes from where pods could be evicted.
+There is another configurable threshold, `targetThresholds`, that is used to compute those potential nodes from which pods could be evicted.
 If a node's usage is above targetThreshold for any (cpu, memory, number of pods, or extended resources), the node is considered over utilized.
 Any node between the thresholds, `thresholds` and `targetThresholds` is considered appropriately utilized and is not considered for eviction.
 The threshold, `targetThresholds`, can be configured for cpu, memory, and number of pods too in terms of percentage.